JCharnin/SimpleImageDownload/README.md

-# Image Downloader Script
+# Image Downloader Script (Mac Only)

-This bash script is designed to download images from a list of URLs provided in a text file.
-It allows you to specify a title at the top of the text file, which is used to create a folder for storing the downloaded images.
-Each image is renamed with a combination of the title, the original file name, and the current date.
+This script is designed for macOS systems and utilizes osascript for GUI interactions.
+It allows users to download and rename images from either a text file containing image URLs or directly from a webpage URL.

+## Requirements

+This script is intended for macOS only.
+Users need to grant permission for the script to access the file browser when prompted.

 ## Usage

-1. Create a text file containing a title on the first line followed by a list of image URLs.
-2. Make sure each URL is on a separate line.
-3. Run the script with the path to the text file as an argument.

-Example in bash:

-./download_images.sh image_urls.txt
+Ensure the script is executable by running:

+1. Opening a terminal (bash)
+2. Copy code and execute this code:
+    *chmod +x download_images.sh*
+3. Copy code and execute this code:
+    *./download_images.sh*

+## Usage - Menu Options

+**Load images from a text file:** Prompts the user to select a text file containing image URLs.
+It then asks for a folder name to save the downloaded images.

+**Provide a single page URL:** Prompts the user to enter a webpage URL.
+It also requests a folder name to save the downloaded images.

+**Exit:** Terminates the script.

 ## File Naming Convention

 Images are saved in a folder named after the title provided in the text file.
-The file names are constructed as follows:
+The file names are constructed with the format: [original_filename]-[timestamp]-[image_number].[extension].

 ## Skipping URLs